davidwyly/rxn/README.md

 Rxn uses a namespacing structure completely matches the directory structure, which is then used in its autoloading process.

 So if you created a class named `\Vendor\Product\Model\MyAwesomeModel`, and the directory structure is `{root}/vendor/product/model/MyAwesomeModel.class.php`, there's no need to put a `require` anywhere.
 Just invoke and go!

-This is one of the many ways in which Rxn reduces overhead.
+The same for Rxn's native classes: For example, the response class (`\Rxn\Api\Controller\Response`) is found in the `{root}/rxn/api/controller` directory.
+Autoloading is one of the many ways in which Rxn reduces overhead.

 ## Error Handling
 Rxn lives, breathes, and eats exceptions.
 Just do this anywhere in your code: